ag-sanjjeev/laravel-notes/docs/8x/topics/routing.md

 In Laravel, routing is important to defines the mapping between URLs (Uniform Resource Locators) and the code that should be executed when those URLs are accessed.
 Where the code means controller method or closure should handle a specific request.

+Laravel Routing will simplify the application logic almost within routes.
+It is possible by route parameters, regex constraints, route groups and model binding.

+By these features, it will eliminate usage of controller for retrieve data by the model.

 ### &#9780; Overview:
 1. [Route Definition](#-route-definition),
 2. [Dependency Injection](#-dependency-injection)